Vegan Carrot Cake with a Twist Questa ricetta è disponibile anche in italiano.

-Not long ago me and my husband visited a wonderful cat cafe not far from where we live.
+Not long ago me and my husband visited a wonderful cat cafe based in Kent, UK, not far from where we live.

 The owners rescue cats whom may otherwise never get another chance at being homed, and they use the cafe and the profits to reinvest into caring for the cats.
 They are free to roam and do as they please; if they want to be alone they can simply slip off upstairs for a quiet moment away from people, they are not forced to be with the patrons in any way.